Noisy Non-Adaptive Group Testing: A (Near-)Definite Defectives Approach: Introduction

 where $\sim$ denotes asymptotic equality up to a multiplicative $1+o(1)$ term.

 It is well known from standard information-theoretic arguments (e.g., \cite{Bal13}) that no algorithm with rate above $1$ bit/test can have vanishing error probability.
-For noiseless adaptive group testing (where the choice of test $X^{(i+1)}$ can depend on the previous tests $X^{(1)}, \ldots, X^{(i)}$ and their outputs $Y^{(1)}, \ldots, Y^{(i)}$), Hwang's algorithm \cite{hwang} has error probability tending to zero with rate approaching one in any regime where $k = o(p)$, and is therefore asymptotically optimal.
+For noiseless adaptive group testing (where the choice of test $X^{(i+1)}$ can depend on the previous tests $X^{(1)}, \ldots, X^{(i)}$ and their outcomes $Y^{(1)}, \ldots, Y^{(i)}$), Hwang's algorithm \cite{hwang} has error probability tending to zero with rate approaching one in any regime where $k = o(p)$, and is therefore asymptotically optimal.

-In this paper, we study non-adaptive group testing, where the entire collection of tests is fixed in advance.
-These tests are described by a binary matrix $\Xv \in \{0,1\}^{n \times p}$, with rows corresponding to tests and columns corresponding to items.
-Here matrix element $X_{ij} = 1$ if item $j$ appears in the $i$-th test, and $X_{ij} = 0$ otherwise.
+In this paper, we study non-adaptive group testing, where the entire collection of tests $\Xv \in \{0,1\}^{n \times p}$ is fixed in advance.
 We focus in particular on {\em Bernoulli testing}, where the entries of $\Xv$ are independently drawn at random from $\Bernoulli\big( \frac{\nu}{k} \big)$ for some parameter $\nu > 0$.

 In the noiseless case, it is known that the non-adaptive definite defectives (DD) algorithm \cite{Ald14} is both practically implementable (in terms of storage and processing requirements) and performs well in terms of rate.
-Specifically, under Bernoulli testing in the regime $k = \Theta(p^{\theta})$, the DD algorithm achieves $\pe \rightarrow 0$ when \cite[Theorem 12]{Ald14a}
+Specifically, under Bernoulli testing in the regime $k \asymp p^{\theta}$, the DD algorithm achieves $\pe \rightarrow 0$ when \cite[Theorem 12]{Ald14a}

 Furthermore, the DD algorithm is known to be rate-optimal for sufficiently dense problems (specifically, for $\theta > 1/2$) under Bernoulli testing, in the sense that {\em any} algorithm has $\pe$ bounded away from zero if the rate satisfies \cite{Ald14a,Ald15}